salesforce/omakase/readme.md

 3. **Plugins** - Observers that can subscribe to any AST object for rework or validation.
 4. **Broadcasters and Emitter** - The bridge between parsers and plugins.
 5. **Writers** - Outputs parsed CSS code.
-6. **ErrorHandlers** - Managers errors encountered when parsing CSS source code.
+6. **ErrorHandlers** - Manages errors encountered when parsing CSS source code.

 ### Parsers